cisagov/cool-accounts/root/README.md

-# cool-accounts - master subdirectory #
+# cool-accounts - root subdirectory #

-This subdirectory contains Terraform code to provision the COOL Master account.
+This subdirectory contains Terraform code to provision the COOL Root account.
 It creates an IAM role that allows sufficient permissions to provision all AWS resources in this account.
 This role has a trust relationship with the Users account.